Carlisle Lake (20 acres): This popular opening-day lake near

 Handling Fish: Don't handle the fish!
 A tiger muskie will gladly take your finger completely off, and he has razor-sharp teeth to make that an easy task.
 The fish's gill plate is also sharp, and can slice your hand.

-Submitted By: Jeff Layton
+Jeff Layton Date: 2008-03-06

 Title: What is the difference between Summer & Winter Steelhead fishing techniques?